-This is such a simple question but it is in the top 5 for a reason.
+This is a simple question, but it is in the top 5 for a reason.
 Finding someone’s why is the key to their inspiration and motivation.
 Don’t make the mistake of thinking that your why will motivate your client.
 Take the time to find their reasons.

 Also, don’t assume that people already know the answer to this question.

-By asking questions like this we help people to discover and clarify what is only whispering inside of themselves.
+By asking questions like this, we help people discover and clarify what is only whispering inside themselves.